Part One What is a Medical Administrative Assistant?

 The two positions share some responsibilities, but there are some key differences:

 - Medical Assistant training has more of a focus on health sciences and on performing therapeutic functions, including taking vital signs, giving injections or medications, and helping physicians with patient examinations.

 - Medical Administrative Assistants will have more extensive training in compiling medical records and charts, scheduling appointments, and filing insurance paperwork and billing.

 Why Medical Administrative Assistants Have a Vital Role

 Medical administrative assistants play an important role in the functioning of medical offices.
 And even more importantly, they also provide excellent customer service that conveys both professionalism and compassion to patients.

 Medical administrative assistants are frequently the very first person that a patient will encounter when they contact a medical setting.
 They set the tone for a patient, and the impression that they make goes a long way toward establishing a positive relationship.

 Part Two What Do Medical Administrative Assistants Do?

-Though their duties vary depending upon their job setting, they are generally responsible for:
+Though their duties vary depending on their job setting, they are generally responsible for the following: